12 Herbs That Kill Parasites Naturally

 Parasite infection can cause many unpleasant symptoms.
 Depending on the type of parasite, an infection can cause massive inflammation, brain fog, digestive troubles, chronic fatigue, and much more.

 Parasitic infections are an often overlooked, and yet critical, step in overcoming chronic health challenges.
 Especially in very stubborn cases where someone just can’t seem to get well, this may be a missing link.
 Using various strategies and herbs to kill parasites can make a big difference in one’s health.

 There are literally hundreds of different anti-microbial herbs so a consumer can get easily confused trying to find which will work best.
-Through my research, I have found these 12 to be particularly effective to kill parasites and we have formulated a unique product that contains clinical doses of each of these herbs.
+Through my research, I have found these 12 to be particularly effective to kill parasites and we have formulated unique products that contains clinical doses of some of these herbs.

 Black Walnut is a type of walnut that contains large amounts of a cytotoxic compound called juglone.
 Research on juglone has revealed the potential to fight bacteria such as S. aureus, Escherichia coli, Bacillus subtilis, Penicillium sp., Aspergillus sp., and Hansenula sp. as well as certain types of fungi (1, 2).

 Additionally, black walnut acts as a mild laxative to help facilitate the elimination of dead microbes and waste products that would otherwise accumulate in the digestive tract.

 Also known as Artemisia annua, sweet wormwood is an extremely bitter herb with properties that kill parasites.
 This powerful extract has also been shown to inhibit one of the most deadly malaria parasites, Plasmodium falciparum (3).